European-XFEL/imageProcessor/doc/source/introduction.rst

 * 1: The solution converged,

-* 2: The number of calls to function has reached maxfev = %d." % maxfev,
+* 2: The number of calls to function has reached default max number,

-* 3: Default relative error is too small, no further improvement in the approximate solution is possible,
+* 3: Max for relative error is too small, no further improvement in the approximate solution is possible,

 * 4: The iteration is not making good progress, as measured by the improvement from the last five Jacobian evaluations,